Frequently Asked Questions for the Community Air Screen Program

 No. The Community Air Screen program focuses only on outdoor air concerns.
 If there is a concern about an indoor air problem, please contact the New York State Department of Health's Center for Environmental Health at 1-800-458-1158.

-The canister weighs about 5-6 pounds and is glass lined.
+The SUMMA canister weighs about 5-6 pounds and is glass lined.
+The tubes for formaldehyde sampling are small and light-weight.

 Does the sample have to be taken by a certain date?

 Yes.
-Each canister has a 'use by date' on it; however, it's best to use the canister as soon as possible after receiving it.
+Each piece of sampling equipment has a 'use by date' on it; however, it's best to use the equipment as soon as possible after receiving it.

-What happens if the canister breaks or the equipment isn't working?
+What happens if the sampling equipment breaks or the equipment isn't working?

-Please contact your DEC regional office or email us at firstname.lastname@example.org and we will make arrangements for a replacement canister.
+Please contact your DEC regional office or email us at email@example.com and we will make arrangements for a replacement equipment.

-What are the steps to return the canister?
+What are the steps to return the sampling equipment?

-Directions to return the canister and tripod are included with the canister.
-If UPS is used, postage will be provided.
+Directions to return the equipment are included in the shipping box.
+If UPS is used, DEC will cover the cost of the postage.

-If my application is selected for the program, how will I receive a canister and how will I get it to the laboratory in Albany?
+If my application is selected for the program, how will I receive the sampling equipment and how will I get it to the laboratory in Albany?

-Once you are notified of acceptance to the program, the canister (or canisters, depending on how many you requested) will be sent from Albany either by UPS to your address or to the nearest DEC office in your area.
+Once you are notified of acceptance to the program, a schedule will be developed for all participants in the program.
+When it's time for your sample collection, the equipment will be sent from Albany either by UPS to your address or to the nearest DEC office in your area.
 Staff in the regional office will call you to arrange for delivery.

-After you obtain your air sample, you will use the box the canister and tripod came in to mail back to Albany.
-UPS postage is provided.
+After you collect your air sample, you will use the box that the sampling equipment came in to mail back to Albany.
+UPS postage is provided

 What are DEC's quality assurance and quality control procedures?